jasnow/temp-repo/Rules-Of-Road.md

-# ruby-advisory-db PR RULES OF THE ROAD
+# ruby-advisory-db PR Rules Of The Road

 * All non-content conventions will be put into 3 buckets ("choices", "preference", "requirements") with the default "choices".